mehmhacimic/Active-Directory-Setup/README.md

 8. Restart VM1 and log back in as wwe.com\tripleh
 9. Now, you can go into Active Directory Users and Computers(ADUC) and customize your directory to fit your needs.
 10. For this demonstration, I will add a user with Domain admin priveleges.
 Create an Organizational Unit(OU) and name it whatever you want.
 I chose PRODUCERS.
-11. Create a new user and again, use whatever name you want, I will use Jason Jordan.
-Set a username and password and take note of them.
+11. Create a new user and again, use whatever name you want, I will use "Jason Jordan."
+Set a username and password and take note of both.

     ![AD9](https://github.com/mehmhacimic/configure-ad/assets/157438082/a2950570-f9df-4384-b384-df815f19291b)

 12. Add your user to the Domain Admins security group.

-13. For each client computer, you will need to add it to your domain.
+13. You will need to add each client/VM you have to your domain.
 Go into the Azure Portal and set VM2's(mine is named Rhea-Ripley) DNS settings to VM1's private IP address.
  > Network interface
     > DNS servers
       > Custom